-• If you will customize the message shown to end users, see Custom Messages on Notification Pages, page 17-10.
-If you require more customization than the Custom Message box allows, see Editing Notification Page HTML Files Directly, page 17-12.

-Step 1 Security Services > End-User Notification.

-- Step 2 Click Edit Settings.

-- Step 3 Enable the "Require end-user to click through acknowledgment page" field.

-- Step 4 Enter options:
+- If you will customize the message shown to end users, see Custom Messages on Notification Pages, page 17-10.
+If you require more customization than the Custom Message box allows, see Editing Notification Page HTML Files Directly, page 17-12. - Step 1 Security Services > End-User Notification. - Step 2 Click Edit Settings. - Step 3 Enable the "Require end-user to click through acknowledgment page" field. - Step 4 Enter options:

-Setting Description Time Between Acknowledgements The Time Between Acknowledgments determines how often the Web Proxy displays the end-user acknowledgment page for each user.
-This setting applies to users tracked by username and users tracked by IP address or session cookie.
+Setting Description Time Between Acknowledgements to users tracked by username and users tracked by IP address or session cookie.
 You can specify any value from 30 to 2678400 seconds (one month).
 Default is one day (86400 seconds).
-When the Time Between Acknowledgments changes and is committed, the Web Proxy uses the new value even for users who have already acknowledged the Web Proxy.
-Inactivity Timeout The Inactivity Timeout determines how long a user tracked and acknowledged by IP address or session cookie (unauthenticated users only) can be idle before the user is no longer considered to have agreed to the acceptable use policy.
+When the Time Between Acknowledgments changes and is committed, the Web Proxy uses the new value even for users who have already acknowledged the Inactivity Timeout Web Proxy.
+The Inactivity Timeout determines how long a user tracked and acknowledged by IP address or session cookie (unauthenticated users only) can be idle before the user is no longer considered to have agreed to the acceptable use policy.
 You can specify any value from 30 to 2678400 seconds (one month).
 Default is four hours (14400 seconds).